jmckirgan/jmckirgan.github.io/README.md

-This is my heavily customised & personalised iteration of a blog template provided by Astro JavaScript web framework.
+This is my heavily customised & personalised iteration of a blog template provided by the Astro JavaScript web framework.